tmo345/frontend-nanodegree-arcade-game/README.md

   7. Performs
     8. State checking
     9. Game element updating
-    10. Game element rendering.
+    10. Game element rendering
-6. Main calls itself at end of frame with window.requestAnimation frame.
+  6. Calls itself at end of frame with window.requestAnimationframe.
+7. State checks detect timer reaching 0
-7. When timer reaches 0, gameState set to gameOver
+  8. GameState set to gameOver
 8. Event Listeners toggle enterPressToStart on and arrowsMovePlayer off
 9. gameOverScreen is rendered over the continuing game loop (enemies still move)
-10. High scores are pulled from localStorage and checked against currentScore
+10. High scores
+  11. Pulled from localStorage
+  12. Checked against currentScore
+  13. Updated if new high score achieved
-11. High scores are updated if new one achieved, sent back to local storage, and finally rendered to the DOM outside of the canvas
+  14. Pushed back to local storage
+  15. Rendered to the DOM outside of canvas
-  - *Enter Press starts process again at number 4 with Init call*
+11. Enter Press starts process again at number 4 with Init call
   12. Init calling reset is important here because enemies, score, and timer are all reset for new game